JuliaDynamics/DrWatson.jl/docs/src/project.md

 pkg> activate .
 pkg> instantiate
 ```
+to use your project.
 All required packages and dependencies will be installed and then any script that was running in your computer will also be running in their computer **in the same way!**

 In addition, with DrWatson you have the possibility of "tagging" each simulation created with the commit id, see the discussion around [`current_commit`](@ref) and [`tag!`](@ref).
+This way, any data result obtained at any moment can be truly reproduced simply by resetting the Git tree to the appropriate commit and running the code.